-In LUATEX the \noligs and \nokerns primitives suppress these features but in LUAMETATEX these primitives are gone.
-They are replace by a more generic control primitive glyphoptions.
+In LuaT_EX the \noligs and \nokerns primitives suppress these features but in LuaMetaT_EX these primitives are gone.
+They are replace by a more generic control primitive \glyphoptions .
+This numerical parameter is a bitset with the following fields:

-$^{^3}$ Contrary to LUATEX this is now a number so you need to use \number or \the.
+$^{^3}$ Contrary to LuaT_EX this is now a number so you need to use \number or \the.
 The same is true for some other numbers and dimensions that for some reason ended up in the serializer that produced a sequence of tokens.